 This monthly practice consists principally of prayers to our Dharma Protector, Dorje Shugden.
 A Dharma Protector is an emanation of a Buddha or Bodhisattva whose main functions are to avert the inner and outer obstacles that prevent practitioners from attaining spiritual realizations, and to arrange all the necessary conditions for their practice.
 This practice includes a tsog offering so you can bring a vegetarian food offering with you if you wish.
 (3.5 hours)

 Dakini Yoga and Quick Path to Great Bliss are practices associated with the female wisdom Buddha Vajrayogini.
 In order to attend these practices, practitioners need to first receive Highest Yoga Tantra (HYT) empowerments.
-If you have questions about these practices or would like information on receiving HYT empowerments, please ask.
+Please click here for more information.